Content from Introduction to OpenRefine

 When we work with data in OpenRefine, one of the first challenges is to make sense of the information that has been imported.
 Looking at rows of raw data rarely gives us much insight, especially if the dataset is large.
 What we need is a way of quickly summarizing values, spotting patterns, and finding potential problems such as inconsistent spellings or unexpected categories.

 OpenRefine provides a set of tools for this under the name facets.
 Faceting allows us to group together all of the different values that appear in a column and to see how often they occur.
-A facet creates a kind of “interactive summary” of the data: it lists all unique values in a column, shows how many times each one appears, and lets us filter the table to only those rows that match.
-This makes it possible to move from a confusing spreadsheet view to a clear overview with just a few clicks.
-We also already have the option of performing some cleaning tasks on the data set, even though this is not the main purpose of this tool.
+A facet creates a kind of “interactive summary” of the data: it lists all unique values in a column and shows how many times each one appears.

 It is useful to distinguish between facets and filters.
 Both are ways of focusing on a subset of the data, but they work differently.
 A filter is like a search box: you type in a word or part of a word, and OpenRefine hides all rows that do not match.
 A facet, by contrast, gives you an overview of all the distinct values in a column and lets you select them interactively.

-For example, in the Museum of Modern Art dataset, the column Department might contain categories such as “Architecture & Design,” “Painting & Sculpture,” or “Drawings & Prints.”
+For example, in the Met dataset, the column Department might contain categories such as “Architecture & Design,” “Painting & Sculpture,” or “Drawings & Prints.”
 A text facet on this column will immediately show you how many artworks belong to each department.
 By clicking on one or several values in the facet, you can quickly restrict your view to only those artworks, and then easily switch back to the full dataset.

 Rows, Records, and Multi-Valued Cells

 Up to this point, we have assumed that every cell in a column contains only a single value.
 In real-world data, however, that is often not the case.
-In the MoMA dataset, the Artist column sometimes contains two or more names, separated by a comma.
-For example, one artwork might have its artist recorded as:
+In the Met dataset, the Artist Display Name column sometimes contains two or more names, separated by a ; .

 To understand what happens when we correct this, it helps to know about the distinction between Rows and Records in OpenRefine.
 By default, data is displayed as rows, one after the other.
 But OpenRefine can also treat a group of rows as belonging to the same record.
 When we split a cell that contains multiple values, OpenRefine creates additional rows within the same record.
 That means the number of rows goes up, but the number of records stays the same.